branaway/Japid/readme.txt

 * Version History:

+2011/6/20: V0.8.8.4
+    1. trivial improvement: changed the string builder and the header to private in the very template base class.
+All java code MUST be refreshed.
+    2. improvement: updated the eclipse-plugin to support the line continuation in script block.
+2011/6/20: V0.8.8.3
+    1. improvement: changed the reference pattern to $[.+]$ to match everything between.
 2011/6/20: V0.8.8.2
     1. hack: added a preprocessor to expand $[anything] to \"+anything+\" before compiling, maybe useful in String interpolation.
 See: https://github.com/branaway/Japid/issues/19
 2011/6/20: V0.8.8.1